San Francisco and North Pacific Railroad

 SF&NP began construction from Petaluma northward in 1869, but inability to make satisfactory arrangements with the City of Petaluma caused the railroad to establish a new southern ferry terminus on the Petaluma River at Donahue Landing.
 Service was extended north to Santa Rosa in 1870, and Cloverdale in 1872.
 The Fulton and Guerneville Railroad was formed in 1874 to build a SF&NP branch from Fulton to Guerneville on the Russian River.
 The branch was completed in 1877.
+A Sonoma County atlas from 1877 claims that along the entire 60 mi of the railroad line, there was no cut deeper than 10 ft.

 In 1879, the SF&NP was extended south through Petaluma to San Rafael in Marin County.
 The San Francisco and San Rafael Railroad was formed in 1882 to extend the SF&NP south another 9 mi to a new ferry landing in Tiburon.
 SF&NP ferry terminal facilities were moved to Tiburon in 1884; and Donahue Landing faded into the rural countryside.

 The Cloverdale and Ukiah Railroad was formed in 1886 to extend the SF&NP north to Ukiah in Mendocino County.
 Service began to Ukiah in 1889.
 The Santa Rosa, Sebastopol and Green Valley Railroad was formed in 1889 to build a SF&NP branch from Santa Rosa to Sebastopol.
 The branch was completed in 1890.

 The California Northwestern Railway Company was formed in 1898 as part of Southern Pacific Railroad ambitions to reach the redwood lumber mills around Humboldt Bay.
 SF&NP struggled through the panic of 1893, and was leased by the California Northwestern in 1898.
 California Northwestern oversaw eastward connections to the Southern Pacific Railroad and northward extension to Willits before merger into the Northwestern Pacific Railroad in 1907.